simoncblyth/opticks/notes/issues/ideas_on_random_alignment_in_new_workflow.rst

-WIP : sysrap/stag.h for tagging all random consumption
+DONE : sysrap/stag.h for tagging all random consumption
 ---------------------------------------------------------

 ::